ImpulseAdventure/GUIslice-Builder/builder/docs/FAQ.md

 **Publication date and software versions**

-Published November, 2020.
+Published September, 2021.
 Based on GUIslice Builder 0.16.0 and GUIslice API Library 0.16.0

 ## Using the GUIsliceBuilder